 The topic for today is: “Don’t do that with your remote collar!”

 In today’s session, I had an opportunity to work with two different dogs using quality remote collars.

-By the way, the two remote collars we were using on these particular dogs, were not the ones that I generally use.
+By the way, the two remote collars we were using on these particular dogs were not the ones that I generally use.

 Most trainers are much more nuanced with the remote collar.
 Just because it’s nuanced doesn’t mean that there’s not a method to the way we use them.
-When I look at remote collars, I’m looking at the quality of the ones that I’m going to consider putting on a dog.
-The price range for the ones that I would even consider start at about $200.00.
-I’m not saying there are not any quality ones below that price point, but I sure haven’t been able to find any.
-If you’re going to do remote collar training, don’t skip on the quality of the collar, because it really makes a big difference.
+When I look at remote collars, I’m looking at the quality of the ones that I’m going to consider putting on a dog—the price range for the ones that I would even consider starts at about $200.00.
+I’m not saying there are no quality ones below that price point, but I sure haven’t been able to find any.
+If you’re going to do remote collar training, don’t skip on the quality of the collar because it really makes a big difference.

-When I can tell that the dog can feel it, I tell the dog to go to their bed.
-As soon as they get on the bed, I release the pressure and remember, it’s very mild at this point.
+When I can tell that the dog can feel it, I tell them to go to their bed.
+As soon as they get on the bed, I release the pressure; remember, it’s very mild at this point.
 A human wouldn’t be able to feel it.
 Then I praise the dog and feed some of their favorite treats.
 We then repeat the process.
-I just want to show the dog, when you feel this very gentle sensation I’m going to talk to you.
-If you do the thing that I ask of you, which you already learned to do, that sensation is going to go away.
+I want to show the dog; when you feel this very gentle sensation, I’m going to talk to you.
+If you do the thing that I ask of you, which you already learned to do, that sensation will go away.
 Then I’m going to reward you.